ayaankazerouni/csc305-lectures/06-unit-testing/coursenotes.md

 ## Systematic software testing

 Software failures can be costly.
-They can cost damage to people, industries, and society.
+They can cause damage to people, industries, and society.
 As soon-to-be software engineers, it behooves you to be responsible for the quality of the software you create.

 The most common way to do this is to test your software as you write it.
 All software is prone to failures.
 We want to